ninja-build/ninja/HACKING.md

 Visual Studio.

 ##### Using Visual Studio
-Assuming that you now have python installed, then the steps for building under Windows using Visual Studio are:
+Assuming that you now have Python installed, then the steps for building under Windows using Visual Studio are:

 Clone and checkout the latest release (or whatever branch you want).
 You